How do toddlers show empathy?

 - Show your children the world.
 Tell them what is going on around you.
 Show your children how to interact and be good with others, nurturing their desire to become more curious and explore relationships with others.

 - Encourage communication.
 Small children do not have the full ability to comprehend and vocalize many of their feelings.
-You can clearly show them that it is okay to feel bad in certain situations and relate.
-For example, if your child’s field trip, muppet show, or a trip to the zoo has been canceled, you can say – “I feel your disappointment.
+You can clearly show them it is okay to feel bad in certain situations and relate.
+For example, if your child’s field trip, muppet show, or trip to the zoo has been canceled, you can say – “I feel your disappointment.
 I also feel like that when my plans get canceled”.
 Or you can point out the feelings of others.
 For example, if you see another child sitting alone in the park, you can say, “That boy/girl looks lonely and sad.
 Go and make friends with them and make them feel better.”
 These are just some basic examples that can nurture empathy in early stages of development.
 Use them whenever you can, and your child will start to learn some things quickly.

 - Do creative role-playing.
 Playing with dolls or puppets is an excellent way for your child to explore other children’s feelings.
 If you want to explore how your child reacts to envy, make one puppet get something while the other gets nothing.
-Then ask your toddler how he believes the muppet without nothing feels.
+Then ask your toddler how he believes the muppet without anything feels.
 Creative role-playing is an excellent way to teach children how to behave in certain situations and comfort others in times of need.

 Young children need our help to develop, and considering the thoughts and feelings of others is a vital step in that process.